 Janel was the winner of the prestigious Marilyn Newmark Memorial Award for realism at the 2013 American Women Artists 25th Annual Juried Art Show for the bronze “Cheval.”
 She also was awarded the Presidents Award at the Women Artists of the West 45th Annual Juried Art Show for the bronze “Galileo.”
 This was the first time that this award was presented to a sculptor.

 In describing the bronze “Ponies Before the Storm,” one collector says, Horses run through Janel Maher’s hands…and she stops them in bronze so we can touch them.”

 How to Complete the Scavenger Hunt

-Be sure to download the Visit Franklin app, where you’ll find the Midnight Sun Scavenger Hunt in the “tours” section.
+Stop by the Visitor Center to pick up a Midnight Sun brochure(or download it here) to begin your scavenger hunt.
 Follow the clues to find all 10 statues, check in at all locations and come to the Visitor Center in downtown Franklin for a prize!